-In either of the above circumstances, if the requirements are not met, the employee's railroad retirement credits are transferred to the Social Security Administration and treated as social security credits.
+In either of the above circumstances, if the requirements are not met, the employee's railroad retirement credits are treated as social security credits by the Social Security Administration.
 Benefits paid by that agency would accordingly take into account both railroad and social security covered earnings.